fnagel/t3extblog/Documentation/Introduction/Index.rst

 * Subscriptions for new comments and new blog posts
 * Wordpress like subscription manager (manage all subscriptions from a dashboard)
 * Opt-In mails for subscriptions with configurable expiration date
-* Configurable spam check: "I am human" checkbox, honeypot, cookie and user agent
+* Configurable spam check: "I am human" checkbox, honeypot, cookie and user agent check, link count
 * Email address for comments is optional (but will be enforced if subscription checkbox is enabled)
 * Pre-fill comment author and email from session
 * Auto close comments functionality